 AM: Obviously I’m still learning, because I began three months ago, but it really isn’t a diet.
 It isn’t a diet at all.
 I can actually say that I have never had a healthier relationship with food than I do now.
 But I came to it really not as a diet at all, it was really just me witnessing those people online.
 And of course those are real people living this way who just seemed so happy!
 And food is everything!
 Food is how we live and what connects us to our environment.

 VH: It’s like exercise!
-If you decide one day you want to start running, you’re not going to immediately do five miles every day without burning out!
+If you decide one day you want to start running, you’re not going to immediately do two kilometres every day without burning out!
 You have to work your way up to it.
 I think we should be encouraging people to take those first steps and just be supportive.
 Start out by saying, “Hey, watch this documentary on Netflix.”

 AM: Or just lead by positive example.